I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 Love & Relationships

 The Knight of Swords is a very complex character.
-He does fall in love – once has decided that it is a Good Thing.
+He falls in love once he has decided it is a good thing.
 He is adept at controlling his emotions, so when he does show them, you know they are for real.
-He is not the romantic type but he is loyal, truthful and will defend you to the end.
-He can be critical, but if you can live with this side of his personality, then you may be able to ignore his pernickety-ness or train him out of it.
+He is not the romantic type, but he is loyal, truthful, and will defend you to the end.
+He can be critical, but if you can live with this side of his personality, then you may be able to ignore his persnickety-ness or train him out of it.

 Career and Money

 He is not so interested in money for its own sake, other than being aware that it gets him what he wants and where he wants to be.
 He uses money well, being shrewd and a canny investor.
-He recognises that money often equates to power – and, like most of the Swords characters, it is power and achievement that drives him.
+He recognises that money often equates to power—and, like most of the Swords characters, it is power and achievement that drive him.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.